mlqp-journal-club/mlqp-journal-club.github.io/index.md

 This is an online journal club that discusses topics at the interface of machine learning and (quantum) physics.

+To subscribe to the mailing list, [follow this link](https://www-mailman.uni-regensburg.de/mailman/listinfo/mlqp-journal-club).

 ## Format

 The format is informal, and based on: